antoniobiasotti/chest-vision/README.md

 <p style="text-align: justify;">
 Additionally, a confusion matrix displaying True Positives (TPR), False Negatives (FNR) False Positives (FPR) and True Negatives (TNR), is generated to visualize the model's predictions and identify any potential misclassifications.
 One last technique that can be applied is the LIME (Local Interpretable Model-agnostic Explanations) to interpret individual predictions.
 LIME highlights the regions of the X-ray images that most influenced the model's decision, providing transparency and increasing trust in the model's outputs.</p>

-After Modeling and Evaluation, if the test were all succesful, we can just hope for the stakeholder's positive feedback! :)
+After Modeling and Evaluation, if the test were all succesful, we can just hope for the stakeholder's positive feedback!

-Thx for reading.
+Thx for reading :)

 ### Author: Antônio Biasotti